Amateur Photographer verdict

 Leica M11-P, Summicron-M 50mm f/2.
 Credit: Damien Demolder

-I can see a time when an image verification system like this will be adopted by news organisations around the world, and photographers will need use a camera in the system to get certain types of work.
+I can see a time when an image verification system like this will be adopted by news organisations around the world, and photographers will need a camera that’s in the system to get certain types of work.
 Even in the short term, photographers might find supplying images with credentials embedded will get them places that will make the additional cost justified.
 I have yet to see any attraction for enthusiasts but, after all, that P is supposed to stand for Professional.

 Leica M11-P, Summicron-M 28mm f/2.
 Credit: Damien Demolder